Chart Color Schemes

 Torrens Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the Torrens Park statistical area (Lv2) is estimated to be around 2,710 as of November 2025.
-This reflects an increase of 23 people since the 2021 Census, which reported a population of 2,687 people.
-The change is inferred from AreaSearch's estimation of the resident population at 2,677 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,771 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Overseas migration was primarily responsible for population growth in the area during recent periods.
+The population of Torrens Park is estimated at around 2,711 as of February 2026.
+This reflects an increase of 24 people since the 2021 Census, which reported a population of 2,687 people.
+The change is inferred from the resident population of 2,677 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 6 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,771 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, lower quartile growth is anticipated for statistical areas across the nation, with the Torrens Park (SA2) expected to grow by 90 persons to reach approximately 2,800 by 2041 based on aggregated SA2-level projections, reflecting a gain of 5.3% in total over the 17-year period.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted, adjusted using weighted aggregation methods.
+Looking ahead, lower quartile growth is anticipated nationally, with Torrens Park expected to grow by 105 persons to 2041, reflecting a gain of 5.8% over the 17 years.

 Frequently Asked Questions - Population